Live performances experienced outdoors at your location.

 In partnership with local performing artists, arts organizations and the Omaha Public Schools Foundation, Omaha Mobile Stage offers the Artists Return to Schools (ARTS) on-site fieldtrip program.

-Omaha Mobile Stage supports each school by providing live performances experienced safely, outdoors, on school grounds.
-These performances are site specific and driven by the needs, priorities and schedules of each school.
-They may include:
+Omaha Mobile Stage provides on-site field trips that are site specific and driven by the needs, priorities and schedules of each location partner.

-To schedule an ARTS event at your school location, contact us at firstname.lastname@example.org
+To plan a field trip event at your location, contact us at firstname.lastname@example.org

 Why Access to the Performing Arts Matters